Vyshkk/CSE-6242-Data-and-Visual-Analytics/Project/EVEmissionsCalc-Tool/README.md

+# This work was done as part of Data and Visual Analytics coursework in collaboration with 3 other members, Michael Karsten, Erich Rasch and Corey McCann.

 # Vehicle Lifecycle Cost and Emission Impact Tool
 To educate consumers on the effective environmental and financial impact of their vehicle use.